Singularities of the biextension metric for families of abelian varieties: Proofs of the main results

 \subsection{Effectivity of the height jump divisor}

 In this section we prove Theorem \ref{theorem:effectivity}.
 We continue again with the notation as in Section \ref{singularity}.
-In particular we have $U=U_\epsilon$, $s$ a locally generating section of $\mathcal{P}_\nu$ on $U \cap X$, and $f_s \colon \bb{R}_{>0}^k \to \bb{R}$ the associated homogeneous weight one function such that
+In particular we have $U=U_\epsilon$, we have $s$ an admissible section of $\mathcal{P}_\nu$ on $U \cap X$, and $f_s \colon \bb{R}_{>0}^k \to \bb{R}$ the associated homogeneous weight one function such that

 is bounded on $U \cap X$ and extends continuously over $\ov X \setminus D^\mathrm{sing}$.
 Moreover $f_s$ extends as a convex homogeneous weight one function $\ov{f}_s \colon \bb{R}_{\geq 0}^k \to \bb{R}$ (cf. Theorem \ref{singbiext}).
 It is clear that a convex homogeneous weight one function is subadditive, hence we have the estimate